kube-burner/kube-burner/docs/reference/configuration.md

 - `duration`: Length of time that the job is churned for
 - `delay`: Length of time to wait between each churn period
 - `deleteDelay`: Length of time to wait after deletion and before recreation within a churn period.
 Defaults to `0s`
-- `mode`: Churning mode, either `namespaces`, to churn entire namespaces or `objects`, to churn individual objects of the job's namespaces.
+- `mode`: Churning mode, either `namespaces`, to churn entire namespaces or `objects`, to churn individual cluster-scoped and namespaced objects.
 Defaults to `namespaces`.

 !!! note
     In order to enable churning for a job, either `duration` or `cycles` must be set.
 It's possible to use both at the same time.